MileHacker Logo

 Bread & Sharing

-Bread (ekmek) is served with almost every meal.
-It functions as a scoop for sauces and a complement to main dishes.
-Many dishes, especially mezes (a choice of small appetizer dishes), are for distributing in the middle of the table.
+Bread (ekmek) is served with almost and dinner.
+It serves as a scoop for sauces and a complement to main dishes.
+Many dishes, especially mezes (a choice of small appetizer dishes), are for sharing in the middle of the table.

 Tipping & Manners

 Tipping is appreciated but not mandatory.
 A gratuity of 5-10% for good service in mid-range to upscale restaurants is suitable.
-In local eateries, rounding up the bill or leaving a small amount is common.
+In local eateries, leaving a little extra or rounding up a small amount is common.
 Finishing everything on your plate is generally polite.

 Meal Times & Structures